-More recently, during the end of January 2005, rampant gravity wave activity was observed over the North Atlantic [e.g. Maturilli and Dörnbrack, 2006].
+[3] More recently, during the end of January 2005, extensive gravity wave activity was observed over the North Atlantic [e.g., Maturilli and Dörnbrack, 2006].
 The predominant gravity wave features persisted on the eastern side of Greenland.
 The extent of their phase lines and wave amplitudes increased with altitude.
-Figure 1a shows strong radiance perturbations in CO2 15-micron bandwidth observed on 24 January 2005 by the Atmospheric Infrared Sounder (AIRS) aboard NASA AQUA satellite [Aumann et al., 2003; Fetzer et al., 2003].
+Figure 1a shows strong radiance perturbations in the CO2 15-micron emission band observed on 24 January 2005 by the Atmospheric Infrared Sounder (AIRS) aboard NASA AQUA satellite [Aumann et al., 2003; Fetzer et al., 2003].
 The AIRS has a horizontal resolution of ~15 km.
-These perturbations are representative of gravity waves with vertical wavelengths in excess of 12 km resolved by AIRS weighting function [Alexander and Barnet, 2006].
+These perturbations are representative of gravity waves with vertical wavelengths in excess of 12 km that are resolved by the AIRS weighting function [Alexander and Barnet, 2006].
 Using the mapping technique of Wu and Zhang [2004], the AIRS "background state" was first determined by fitting cross-(satellite)-track radiance with a third-order polynomial function.
 The fitted result was then smoothed along the satellite track with a 500-km running window (keeping features smaller than 500 km).
 The displayed radiance perturbations are defined as the difference between the observed radiance and this background.